PROLOGUE: Freshman Orientation

 He smiles and chances a look in my eyes.
 "That's okay with you?"

-"Of course, Dad.
+"Of course.
 Why shouldn't you get to be happy?"

 He hugs me again.
 "Thanks, Bells."

 "Even with out of state plates?"
-We turn toward the door.
+We inch toward the door.

-"Seriously, Bella, you can stop worrying about me now.
+"Seriously, you can stop worrying about me now.
 I'm good.
 And you're gonna do great here."

 "Thanks, Dad."
 One more quick hug and I send him on his way.
 I watch his sure steps heading down the hall.
 As he rounds the first landing, he pauses to wave back at me without a word.